hally166/SampleQualityMonitor/README.md

 * Create folders as shown here: D:/BDQC, D:/BDQC/Archive, D:/BDQC/Images, D:/BDQC/Summaries
 * Put the scripts (R and PowerShell) into BDQC.
 * Create a free gmail account and change the security settings to ‘less secure’ to allow scripted emails to be sent.
 * Open the PowerShell script and change the “Username” and “Password” to those of the Gmail account.
 Change the “From” to your Gmail email, the “To” to wherever you want to send it, and the "Subject" to anything you want.
+Check that the location of the Rscript.exe is correct.
 * Go to Windows Task Scheduler and add a task to run each morning that runs the program “Powershell.exe” with this argument:
 > -ExecutionPolicy ByPass -File D:\BDQC\powershell.ps1
 * Test the script by running it now.
 If it does not work go into R and run the R script line by line to see where it is failing.
 If it passes do the same with the PowerShell script.